Malampaya gas field

-Background
+History

 The field was discovered during the drilling of the Camago-1 well in 1989, and following successful appraisal of the Malampaya field in the 1990s, first gas flowed in September 2001.
 Commercial production started in January 2002.
 The field was developed and was operated by Shell Philippines Exploration B.V.
 (SPEX), under Royal Dutch Shell, with joint venture partners Chevron Malampaya LLC and Philippine National Oil Company Exploration Corporation.
 On November 13, 2019, the Dennis Uy-led Udenna Corp. acquired Chevron Philippines Ltd.’s 45% stake.
 The Senate raised "red flags" about the company's expertise and financial capability to operate the gas field.

 The Malampaya Phase 1 development included five production wells, tied back via flowlines to the Shallow Water Platform.
 Gas is exported through a 504-km subsea Gas Export Pipeline that delivers to the Onshore Gas Plant in Batangas City on Luzon Island to the northeast, for final treatment and metering.

 Shell successfully completed Malampaya Phase 2 in 2013, which added two new production wells.
 Malampaya Phase 3 saw the design, fabrication and installation of a new depletion compression platform to maintain levels of gas production, which began operating in October 2015.
 This was the first oil and gas platform to be designed and built in the Philippines, and its successful completion has made the country a player in construction for the oil and gas industry.

 The upstream component of the US$4.5 billion Malampaya gas-to-power project was expected to provide substantial long-term revenue of between $8 billion–$10 billion to the Philippine government over its lifespan.
 As of 2018, the project has already surpassed US$10 billion in government revenues.
 Malampaya's main benefits to the Philippines include reducing oil imports, assuring a more stable supply of energy and a cleaner source of power, and meeting up to about 40% of Luzon's energy requirements.
 The operation of Malampaya in the power stations' full capacity of 3,200 megawatts is displacing over 1.35 million kilograms of per hour–a cleaner and more sustainable process, as compared to energy generation using coal or fuel oil.

+On January 19, 2026, President Bongbong Marcos announced the discovery of an estimated 98000000000 ft3 of gas reserves from the Malampaya East-1 field, located 5 km east of the main field.
+Two months later, President Marcos Jr. announced the "successful drilling and testing" of the Camago-3 gas well which, according to him, holds more than twice the recoverable gas compared to Malampaya East-1.

+Recent geopolitics

+In May 2023, President Marcos stated there were ongoing negotiations with China concerning the latter "claiming particular areas where the Malampaya fields are located", and that both sides were "slowly inching towards a resolution".